StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Introduction

-\textbf{Our contributions:} We present Spatial-Temporal Earth Foundation model with Attributes for the Land Surface (StefaLand), the first land-focused geoscientific foundation model designed for dynamic land–surface prediction.
-StefaLand improves predictions on streamflow, soil moisture, soil composition, and landslide susceptibility compared to state-of-the-art supervised learning baselines as well as finetuned satellite-image-trained earth foundation models.
-Especially, it shows strong spatial generalization across diverse landscapes and data-scarce regions for a wide variety of tasks.
+\textbf{Our contributions:} We present the Spatial-Temporal Earth Foundation model with Attributes for the Land Surface (StefaLand), a land-focused geoscientific representation learning model for dynamic land–surface prediction.
+StefaLand is evaluated on streamflow, soil moisture, soil composition, and landslide susceptibility under spatial holdout regimes.
+It shows strong spatial generalization across diverse landscapes and data-scarce regions for a wide variety of tasks.
 StefaLand's attribute-based rather than image-based design (with the potential to link to image-like inputs in the future) incorporates a variety of ground-based measurement data, emphasizes relevant land-surface physical processes, drastically reduces compute requirements while retaining global coverage, making it accessible to researchers with modest resources.
 Pretraining our model required only about 720 V100 GPU hours (could be shorter with more advanced GPUs).
-The model builds on a masked autoencoder backbone, a location-aware fusion of static and time-series inputs, grouped masking to promote cross-attribute interactions, and residual fine-tuning adapters, into a coherent design guided by geoscientific knowledge.
+The model builds on a masked autoencoder backbone, a location-aware fusion of static and time-series inputs, grouped masking to promote cross-domain interactions, and residual fine-tuning adapters, into a coherent design guided by geoscientific knowledge.
 Taken together, these contributions establish StefaLand as an efficient and accessible complement to vision-based foundation models.